rsquare2010/platformer/part1_README.md

 1 = some enemy character
 2 = some tile

-If I click within some x and y coordinates, that increments or decrements the value and changes the tile.
+The above is the data representation.
+An editor could be built on top of this by simply having 'bounds' around each of the numbers.
+That is, if I click within some x and y coordinates, that increments or decrements the value and changes the tile.
 This is considered an acceptable version of a tile editor for this assignment.

-You may use any language (Python, C++, C#, C, Rust, etc.) to implement your tile editor.
+You may use any language (Python, C++, C#, C, DLang, Rust, etc.) to implement your tile editor.
 It need not have a fancy GUI, but that is encouraged as time permits.

-Here is some inspiration for building a tile editor
+Here is some inspiration for building a tile editor.

 * V-Play editor https://www.youtube.com/watch?v=65SQoW2Jd94
 * Dev blog showing an editor https://www.youtube.com/watch?v=nnm2ARAcSJ0